 So let me put it in this way.
 Let’s take my blog-writing for example.
 I’m not an aspiring writer and I don’t get paid for writing this shitty blogs.
 Writing doesn’t make me feel ecstatic, neither does it make depressed.

 Now, coming to point!
-WordPress has this cool facility known as statistics.
+WordPress has this cool feature known as statistics.
 So basically I can see how many views my page or post has got.
 I am not at all curious about the views I get.
 Because I don’t know on what criteria the views are recorded.
-Maybe it’s just me, visiting my own page.
-Or maybe some people actually read the stuffs I write.
+Maybe it’s just me, visiting my own page 10 times a day!
+Or maybe some people actually read the stuff I write here.
 I don’t know.
 Today was one of those rare days when I opened the statistics.
 It was pretty cool to see that I’ve got views more than zero for the last 2 days.
-For the last 2 days it’s showing null or no visitors.

-As soon as I saw this, I could hear a mocking tone inside me, “Guess who’s gonna quit the game!
-Guess who’s gonna cry in the corner tonight! “ Then I heard another voice, it was calm and composed, blended with patience and love – that voice took me down the memory lane and showed how I was drawn to writing and expressing myself even before I could read or write words!!
+As soon as I saw this, I could hear a mocking voice inside me, “Guess who’s gonna quit the game!
+Guess who’s gonna cry on the pillow tonight! “ Then I heard another voice, that was rather calm and composed, filled with patience and love – that voice took me down the memory lane and showed how I was drawn to writing and expressing myself even before I could read or write words!!

-Three; When I was in middle school, telephones and mobile phones have successfully replaced letter writing.
+#3 When I was in middle school, telephones and mobile phones had successfully replaced letter writing.
 So my letter writing kind of stopped there.
 Then I started writing diaries.
-I wrote every hot mess I came across during that course of time.
+I wrote down every hot mess of my life during that course of time.
 I was such a snob!
 I can’t even imagine how much melodramas are kept inside those diaries.